droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ## E8b.
 Following Rictavio
 <span class="citation"><em>This scene takes place in Chapter 5: Area N5.</em></span>

 If the players follow [[Non-Player Characters#Disguised (as Rictavio)|Rictavio]] to Arasek Stockyard instead of waiting for him at the Blue Water Inn, they can find him kneeling by the wagon, where he appears to be adjusting the spokes of the wagon’s rear left wooden wheel.
-A player with a passive Wisdom (Perception) score of 16 or higher notices that Rictavio is repeatedly adjusting and re-adjusting the same spoke, and that Rictavio’s lips are moving, as if he is speaking with someone.
+A player who succeed DC 24 Perception check notices that Rictavio is repeatedly adjusting and re-adjusting the same spoke, and that Rictavio’s lips are moving, as if he is speaking with someone.
 If the players watch him, he continues his task for a full five minutes—far longer than such a task should ordinarily take—before standing and moving to depart.

 If the players confront him, Rictavio greets them warmly, but feigns ignorance of their allegations and claims.
 If the players insist that they wish to help Arabelle, show him the burned journal page, or otherwise threaten to blow his cover, Rictavio’s gaze hardens, his fist tightens around his cane, and his voice lowers to a near-whisper.
 He demands to know if they are spies of Strahd, and calmly threatens to “dispatch” them if they serve the Devil’s will.

-If the players muster sufficient evidence of their good faith or succeed on a DC 15 Charisma (Persuasion) check, Rictavio sighs and commands the players to form a protective wall around the rear of the wagon.
+If the players muster sufficient evidence of their good faith or succeed on a DC 21 Diplomacy check to Make an Impression, Rictavio sighs and commands the players to form a protective wall around the rear of the wagon.
 If the players antagonize Rictavio instead, or otherwise fail to convince him, a young girl’s voice quietly rings out from the wagon: “They mean me no harm.
 Please, open the door.”
 ## E8c.
 Rictavio’s Wagon
 <span class="citation"><em>This scene takes place in Chapter 5: Area N5</em></span>